albanleandri/hugo-casse-pere/README.md

 Thank you to Jens-Christian Fischer for his work on [Chaschper](https://github.com/jcfischer/hugo-chaschper).
 Chaschper is based on [Casper Two](https://github.com/eueung/hugo-casper-two), a port of the [Casper](https://github.com/TryGhost/Casper), the default personal blogging theme for Ghost.
 A legacy version (v1.x) has [already been ported](https://github.com/vjeantet/hugo-theme-casper) to Hugo years ago.

-With Kashpair, I tried to organize things in a way that suited me better.
+With Casse-pere, I tried to organize things in a way that suited me better.

 * Moved the navigation bar on top of the page
 * Added the Whatsapp, LinkedIn and Email share buttons to the floating header